Rediscovering My Polish And Slavic Pagan Roots with Witcher 3

 For all its faults, Witcher 3 introduced me to Polish and Slavic paganism and mythology.
 I can’t believe it took me so long.

 I am English, and also Polish.
 I lived in Poland for a bit.
 This is back when I was a child still freshly learning what it meant to be alive and soak up the world.
-When I stood in 5AM bread queues and believed in Baba Jaga.
+When I stood in 5AM queues for bread rations and believed in Baba Jaga.
 I’ve lived in England for a lot.

 I’ve always felt an affinity for the landscape of Poland.
 Because of my time there it is, to me, a land of mushrooms, berries, forests and animals of the wild.
 I’ve picked the mushrooms and berries in the forests, holding my little basket and being guided to clumps and rotting fallen trees by people who knew what they were doing.
-I’ve gone wild-swimming in the rivers, revelling in nature but fearing injury from pike and carp.
+I’ve swum wild in the rivers, revelling in nature but fearing injury from pike and carp (has a pike ever bitten anyone’s fingers off in reality?
+I don’t know, but it’s my greatest irrational fear).
 I’ve feasted on nightly tales of the crone Baba Jaga and her hopping chickenfoot house.
 I’ve looked out for the wild boar hiding in the primeval forests that creep across Poland and take up a third of its mass.

 Poland is, to me, a country of deep contrasts.
 A land of bloodshed and fruitfulness.
 A land full of character, so chewed up by politics that at one point you couldn’t even find it on a historical map.
 It’s a land where community and kindness is held to be key, at least in my limited knowledge of my social circle, and yet women are fighting for reproductive rights and fascism is on the rise.
-It’s a temperate land yet its seasons are split into deep winter snow and bee-buzzing summers laden with home-made cheese and meadowflower wreaths.
+It’s a temperate land yet its seasons are split into deep winter snow and bee-buzzing summers laden with salty home-made cheese and wreaths heaving with poppies and cornflowers.

 My medieval hometown of Krakow may be predominantly Catholic as the spires of its 12th century churches rise into the clouds, but folklore resides in its stone bones.
 There’s the dragon that nearly ate Krakow before being vanquished, and it stands now in its own cave by Wawel Castle, cast in iron and belching flame every fifteen minutes at passers-by.